What Is a Compact Nursing License and How Does It Work?

 Top City

-In-demand specialties: Long Term Care · LTC · Licensed Psychiatric Tech (LPT) · Recreational Therapist
+In-demand specialties: Long Term Care · LTC · Licensed Psychiatric Tech (LPT) · PT SNF

 A compact nursing license (also called a multistate license) lets you practice in all 40+ Nurse Licensure Compact (NLC) member states with a single license from your home state.
 It eliminates the need to apply for separate licenses in each state, saving weeks of time and hundreds of dollars per license.